junxit/us-congress-bills-119/metadata.md

 - 2025-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4279)
 - 2025-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4279-4280: 1)
 - 2025-09-15 — The title of the measure was amended.
 Agreed to without objection.
+- 2025-09-16 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.